maturyusuf/vision_transformer/README.md

 ## Introduction
 The Vision Transformer (ViT) is a deep learning architecture that uses transformers (originally designed for NLP tasks) to handle image data.
 It divides the image into smaller patches and processes these patches in parallel through transformer layers.
 This project aims to provide a simple, yet functional, PyTorch implementation of ViT.

-This code is primarily inspired by **Math Nguyen's** detailed step-by-step guide on Medium, which can be found [here](https://medium.com/@brianpulfer/vision-transformers-from-scratch-pytorch-a-step-by-step-guide-96c3313c2e0c).
-This repository is a clean, modular version of the implementation that you can use for your own tasks or as a starting point for your own experiments with Vision Transformers.

 ## Installation